DiggaDouglas/Pharmacy-java/README.md

 # Pharmacy-java
-A psimple Pharmacy application using java basic concepts.
+A simple Pharmacy application using java basic concepts.